Equivariant Splitting: Self-supervised learning from incomplete data: Method

 In this section, we present our method that combines measurement splitting and EI introduced in \Cref{sec:background}.
 In order to learn from incomplete measurements obtained via a single operator, we rely on the same assumption of EI:

 \begin{assumption} The distribution of ground truth images $p(\x)$ is invariant to the transformations $\{\tg\}_{g\in\mathcal{G}}$

 \end{assumption}

 The set of transformations is a design choice of the method to be chosen on a per-problem basis. \Cref{prop:necCondEq} helps to choose them for specific problems, and we use it in the experiments.
+This assumption applies in many different settings, natural image distributions are generally invariant to rigid transformations (translations, rotations, flips, scalings), especially microscopic, aerial or remote sensing images which have no privileged orientation.
+Moreover, our experiments show that our method performs well even in the presence of approximate invariance, e.g., for medical images.
+Refer to~\Cref{sec:decision_aid} for more details about how to choose the transformations for a given application.

 In~\Cref{subsec:proposed_loss}, we present our proposed loss and state its optimality under mild assumptions in~\Cref{th:isMMSEOptimal}~and~\Cref{prop:optimality}.
 In~\Cref{subsec:equiv_reconstructors}, we present a new definition of equivariance for reconstruction functions and state sufficient conditions for common architectures to be equivariant in~\Cref{th:isEquivRecon}.
 In \Cref{subsec:synergy}, we finally present a computational synergy between our loss and these equivariant architectures stated in~\Cref{thm:loss_reduces_to}.
-See~\Cref{sec:proofs} for the detailed proofs.
+See~\Cref{sec:algorithms} for a description of the end-to-end algorithm, and \Cref{sec:proofs} for the detailed proofs.